 My family history states, "We was from Wales."
 OK, who lived in Wales and when?
 Of course, we are the Celts.
 So, who are their ancestors and then their ancestors.
 Again, I set a limit on the research. yDNA testing proves I am a descendant of Haplogroup R. This is where my research stops; as information further back in time is available from the sciences.

 I have come to understand that as a descendant of the Celts, my phenotype does match my genotype.
 My family and I are genetically pre-disposed to look like the Celtic tribes of Galicia, Spain, and Ulster, Ireland.
 And, I call our tribe the Red-Headed Tribe.

-So after collecting my disparate vignettes and writing several connecting articles, I find that this series of projects has become a historical narrative where I trace my lineage from the Central Asian Steppe to Southern Mississippi using downstream markers of Haplogroup R, the evolution of the proto-Indo-European Language, and History from Antiquity to the present.
-[NEXT]
+So after collecting my disparate vignettes and writing several connecting articles, I find that this series of projects has become a historical narrative where I trace my lineage from the Central Asian Steppe to Western Europe to pre-Colonial America to Southern Mississippi using downstream markers of Haplogroup R, the evolution of the proto-Indo-European Language, and History from Antiquity to the present.

 original publication 8/2015